tinoha/homelab/README.md

 | `apps/`           | Application definitions grouped per app. |
 | `bootstrap/`      | Scripts and instructions to bootstrap a cluster from this repo. |

+## 🔒 Sanitization

+To make this repository public, a few sensitive values are replaced with safe placeholders:

+- Domains → replaced with example.com

+- Emails → replaced with user@example.com

+- IPs → replaced with 198.51.100.x/24 (TEST-NET-2, for documentation)

+Other than these sanitizations, everything reflects the real production environment — including repository structure, manifests, and GitOps workflows.

 ## 📦 Deployment Notes